humanitiesNerd/openArpa/README.md

 The background is [here](https://medium.com/@catonano/a-daunting-job-ab19d8cc972a#.ibeq308cb)

+The main difference is I dumped Grafter since then.

 This is a very elementary exercise in clojure code.

 Nothing interesting here.
 Just a plain old collection of maps being passed around.